-The following tables provide information on the effects of derivative instruments on the Consolidated Statements of Income and changes in AOCI and noncontrolling interests for Fiscal 2016, Fiscal 2015 and Fiscal 2014:
+The following tables provide information on the effects of derivative instruments in the Consolidated Statements of Income and changes in AOCI and noncontrolling interests for Fiscal 2015, Fiscal 2014 and Fiscal 2013:

-Gain or (Loss) Recognized in AOCI and Noncontrolling Interests Red AOCI a las nd or (Loss sified fr Noncon into Inc ling Location of Gain or (Loss) Reclassified from AOCI and Noncontrolling 2016 2015 2014 2016 2015 2014 2014 Interests into Income Cash Flow Hedges: Commodity contracts \$ \$ \$ 50.8 \$ \$ (2.2) \$ 67.0 Cost of sales Foreign currency contracts 3.6 26.0 15.3 17.2 9.7 (3.7) Cost of sales Cross-currency contracts 0.1 5.4 3.1 0.4 8.5 (0.1) Interest expense Interest rate contracts (32.5) (6.6) (3.1) (4.5) (20.4) (15.9) Interest expense /other operating income, net Total \$ (28.8) \$ 24.8 \$ 66.1 \$ 13.1 \$ (4.4) \$ 47.3 r (Los d in In ne ntion of or (Loss) 2016 20)15 2014 ed in Inc ie Derivatives Not Designated as Hedging Instruments: Commodity contracts \$ (65.0) \$ (3 375.8) \$ (36.3) C ost of sales Commodity contracts (2.2) 0.3 Rev enues Commodity contracts (0.1) (0.8) xpense s / c d admin other open me, net Total \$ (67.3) \$ (3 376.3) \$ (36.3) ,
+R ain or (Los ecognized i AOCI and ntrolling In ń Gain or (Lo Reclassified AOCI and Nonco Interests into I from ontrolling Location of Gain or (Loss) Reclassified from AOCI and Noncontrolling 2015 2014 2013 2015 2014 2013 Interests into Income Cash Flow Hedges: Commodity contracts \$ - \$ 50.8 \$ 8.3 \$ (2.2) \$ 67.0 \$ (49.5) Cost of sales Foreign currency contracts 26.0 15.3 (8.3) 9.7 (3.7 (0.1) Cost of sales Cross-currency contracts 5.4 3.1 (1.2) 8.5 (0.1) - Interest expense Interest rate contracts (6.6) (3.1) 22.9 (20.4) (15.9) (14.2) Interest expense /other income, net Total \$ 24.8 \$ 66.1 \$ 21.7 \$ (4.4) \$ 47.3 \$ (63.8) ain or (Los gnized in Ir Location of Gain or (Lo - 2015 2014 2013 Recognized in I ncome Derivatives Not Designated as Hedging Instruments: Commodity contracts \$ (375.8) \$ (36.3) \$ 9.3 Cost of sale es Commodity contracts 0.3 Revenues Commodity contracts (0.8) Operating and admerating expenses / other in inistrative come, net Foreign currency contracts (0.4) Other income , net Total \$ (376.3) \$ (36.3) \$ 8.9

-For Fiscal 2016, the amounts of derivative gains or losses representing ineffectiveness were losses of \$5.5, which are recorded in other operating income, net, on the Consolidated Statements of Income and are related to interest rate contracts at UGI France.
-The amounts of derivative gains or losses representing ineffectiveness, and the amounts of gains or losses recognized in income as a result of excluding derivatives from ineffectiveness testing, were not material for Fiscal 2015 and Fiscal 2014.
+The amounts of derivative gains or losses representing ineffectiveness, and the amounts of gains or losses recognized in income as a result of excluding derivatives from ineffectiveness testing, were not material for Fiscal 2015, Fiscal 2014 and Fiscal 2013.

-In May 2015, the Company prepaid term loans outstanding under Antargaz' 2011 Senior Facilities Agreement.
+In May 2015, the Company prepaid term loans outstanding under the 2011 Senior Facilities Agreement.
 In conjunction with the prepayment, the Company also settled its associated pay-fixed, receive-variable interest rate swaps, and discontinued cash flow hedge accounting treatment for such swaps.
-During Fiscal 2015, the Company recorded a pre-tax loss of \$9.0 associated with the discontinuance of cash flow hedge accounting for the swaps, which amount is included in interest expense on the Consolidated Statements of Income (see Note 5).
+During Fiscal 2015, the Company recorded a pre-tax loss of \$9.0 associated with the discontinuance of cash flow hedge accounting for the swaps, which amount is included in interest expense on the Consolidated Statements of Income (see Note 6).

 We are also a party to a number of other contracts that have elements of a derivative instrument.
 These contracts include, among others, binding purchase orders, contracts that provide for the purchase and delivery, or sale, of energy products, and service contracts that require the counterparty to provide commodity storage, transportation or capacity service to meet our normal sales commitments.
-Although certain of these contracts have the requisite elements of a derivative instrument, these contracts qualify for NPNS exception accounting under GAAP because they provide for the delivery of products or services in quantities that are expected to be used in the normal course of operating our business and the price in the contract is based on an underlying that is directly associated with the price of the product or service being purchased or sold.
+Although many of these contracts have the requisite elements of a derivative instrument, certain of these contracts qualify for NPNS exception accounting under GAAP because they provide for the delivery of products or services in quantities that are expected to be used in the normal course of operating our business and the price in the contract is based on an underlying that is directly associated with the price of the product or service being purchased or sold.

-Note 18 - Accumulated Other Comprehensive Income
+Note 19 - Accumulated Other Comprehensive Income

-Other comprehensive income (loss) principally comprises (1) gains and losses on derivative instruments qualifying as cash flow hedges, net of reclassifications to net income; (2) actuarial gains and losses on postretirement benefit plans, net of associated amortization; and (3) foreign currency translation and long-term intra-company transaction adjustments.
+Other comprehensive income (loss) principally comprises (1) gains and losses on derivative instruments qualifying as cash flow hedges, net of reclassifications to net income; (2) actuarial gains and losses on postretirement benefit plans, net of associated amortization; and (3) foreign currency translation and intracompany transaction adjustments.